naggie/dsblog/README.md

     pip install -r requirements.txt
     python ./dsblog/dsblog.py config.example.yml build/

 You'll find the website in build.
+The build output is idempotent and stateful -- previous articles/users are remembered so that old articles that fall off an RSS feed persist.
+All output is text, line based so it can be version controlled.